colinzhaoust/pir/README.md

 # Beyond Relevance: Evaluate and Improve Retrievers on Perspective Awareness
 This is the github repo for our ArXiv paper "Beyond Relevance: Evaluate and Improve Retrievers on Perspective Awareness".

+In this paper, we  propose a novel retrieval benchmark, PIR, to study if and how current retrievers can handle nuanced perspective changes in user queries from real-world scenarios.
+For example, when asked to verify a claim, a retrieval system is expected to identify evidence from both supporting vs. contradicting perspectives, for the downstream system to make a fair judgment call.

 ## Data Format
 Check our dataset format in mini-datasets at **./demo_pir_dataset** for a demo version of all the tasks included in our experiments.
 Do send an email for the full-size datasets.